Outback road in Australia on the way to any of the capital cities including Melbourne.

 Melbourne, the capital of Victoria, is like other major cities in Australia: glittering and cosmopolitan and filled with activities, destinations, and restaurants sure to appeal to all kinds of people with all kinds of tastes.
 In terms of size, Melbourne is second only to Sydney.
 Even though it has many similarities to other capital cities, it still has plenty of character to give it a distinctive vibe.

-Regardless of which cheap hotels in Melbourne you choose, take advantage of the City Circle Tram.
+Regardless of which hotel accommodation in Melbourne you choose, take advantage of the City Circle Tram.
 This easy hop-on, hop-off tram gives you free transportation to major tourist attractions throughout Melbourne’s bustling CBD and conveniently links to other public transportation options so that you can keep travelling to anywhere you need to go.
 There is a plethora of travel sites out there giving details on travel tips and useful and informative suggestions such as MelbourneFlightsAccommodation.com.au, so it may pay you to do a touch of research before you travel.

 If you are in the mood for underwater exploration, go diving with sharks or walking with stingrays in the Melbourne Aquarium’s 2.2 million-litre tank.
 If you would rather go back in time and enjoy some great rides, visit Luna Park.
 With nearly 100 years of experience, Luna Park is a favourite destination of Melburnians and tourists alike.
 After a full day of sightseeing, continue the fun with one of Melbourne’s thrilling theatre restaurant options with fun themes ranging from Medieval castles to gothic vampires.